jasheloper/web-fonts/README.md

  ### YouTube Video (me doing the project):

-**JasheleTechTV** - Soon ..
-I won't be completing the whole project on video but I learned something new with web fonts so I'll be talking about that
+**JasheleTechTV** - https://youtu.be/svzEe4r78Pw ..
+Not the entire project but I learned something new with web fonts so I'll be talking about that